latestchatty/chatty/readme.md

 ##### How to run:
 ---------
 Notes
-  1. Uses browser-sync, IE not a real web server
+  1. Uses webpack-dev-server, not a real web server
   2. Access it at http://localhost:3000
 ~~~~
 npm start